IBM-Cloud/vpc-migration-tools/db-migration/mssql/post-migration/README.md

 # Overview
-In case of MSSQL clustred database migration using [Rackware Management Module (RMM)](https://cloud.ibm.com/docs/cloud-infrastructure?topic=cloud-infrastructure-mssql-db-overview#rackware-management-module) there is known issue.
-When MSSQL migration is performed for machines with clustered node.
-User will not be able to login with domain credentials because of error "the trust relationship between this workstation and the primary domain failed".
-So even if you enter the correct domain credentials post migration, it does not allow to user to login.
-So as a simple solution to this problem is to login to the node machine using local admin account and explicitly unjoin node machine from domain and rejoin domain.
-Once this is done, user can login to the target machine using domain credentials.
-This process is automated in the form of script.
-[Click here](db-migration/msssql/post-migration) for script.
+When migrating a clustered MSSQL, the new target MSSQL clustered DB does not properly join the domain due to the trust relationship.
+This prevents login with the domain credentials.

+The script helps resolves this by logging into the new clustered DBs with local admin credentials and explicitly unjoining and rejoining the domain.

 # How to use post migration domain rejoin script?
 1. Download scripts from https://github.com/IBM-Cloud/vpc-migration-tools/tree/main/data-migration/db-migration/mssql/